 Another coaster that came overseas and got added in Italy was Europe’s second Stand-Up: Freestyle.
 The only major Togo coaster in Europe and now surprisingly found at (a park I had never heard of before) Cavallino Matto.
 In the UK, a growing park added two new coasters by Vekoma, one of which: Flight of the Pterosaur.
 The small U.K. park, Paulton’s Park, started to rise as a theme park destination to visit in the country.
 Nearby however, another park showed its ambitions by installing the first major coaster in Ireland.
 Yes, Tayto Park built Cú Chulainn, a major Gravity Group coaster.

 After some successful Infinity coasters in the previous years, Gerstlauer showed another pair of coasters to ride.
-In Norway, Junker got built and became the star of Tusenfryd.
-Fun fact: the coaster gets extended in 2020!
+In Finland, Junker got built and became the star of PowerPark.
+Fun fact: the park is getting another Infinity coaster in 2020!
 But the biggest surprise of all Gerstlauer rides has to be Schwur des Kärnan.
 We already talked about this coaster but as an enthousiast, you really should consider visiting that park if you haven’t already.
 Go with low expectation or none cause not every ride feels the same.

 Those who still rode Magnus Colossus in 2015 got Lucky as it has been SBNO ever since.
 Terra Mítica still welcomes guests but definitely struggled since.
 Other riders that rode The Smiler didn’t get lucky… The famous incident definitely marks as one of the darkest theme park days in the decade.